arassec/igor/documentation/docs/examples/copyfiles.md

 :::

 ## General Idea
-The following ist a rough idea of how to configure a job in igor to solve the task.
+The following is a rough idea of how to configure a job in igor to solve the task.

 - Use a CRON expression to regularly check for new files.
 - List all files on the remote server